Utah State vs. UNLV NCAA Football Odds, Plays and Insights | October 16, 2021

 UNLV Stats and Trends

-- UNLV has three wins against the spread in five games this year.
+- UNLV has three wins against the spread in five games this season.

-- The Rebels are 3-1 ATS when underdogs by 7 points or more this year.
+- The Rebels have been underdogs by 7 points or more four times this season and are 3-1 ATS in those contests.

-- UNLV's games this season have gone over the total in one out of four opportunities (25%).
+- UNLV's games this season have hit the over one time in four opportunities (25%).

-- The Rebels have turned the ball over seven times this season, one more turnover than the Aggies have forced (6).
+- This season the Rebels have turned the ball over seven times, one more than the Aggies' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.